RaptaG/Modlist/README.md

 ### How do I install the mods?

 Click the ✔️ from the installation website of your choice ([CurseForge](https://www.curseforge.com/minecraft/mc-mods?filter-game-version=2020709689%3A7499&filter-sort=4), [Modrinth](https://modrinth.com/mods), [GitHub](https://github.com/topics/fabric-mod)).
-Also, all the mods are intented to work in the latest version of the game (earlier version are untested).
+Also, all the mods are intented to work in the latest version of the game (earlier versions are untested).

 # Mods